Knowledge Based Recommender Systems

 This webinar provides a comprehensive overview of possible uses of recommender systems, and why they should be central building blocks in the digital workplace and in almost all enterprise information systems, such as knowledge and content hubs, customer experience platforms, or support systems.

-From a technical point of view, we will further address how recommender essentially work and how they can be optimized.
+From a technical point of view, we will further address how recommender systems essentially work and how they can be optimized.
 For this purpose, different approaches will be compared and we will specifically address those recommenders that are based on knowledge graphs and semantic knowledge models.

 We will explain the methodology for knowledge-based recommendations and show how we can apply taxonomies, ontologies and rules to provide recommendations with different levels of expressivity.
 We also show how this methodology is realized in the PoolParty platform architecture using different software components.